 There has been no conclusion, modification or early termination of any contract between the Company and any of its shareholders, Directors or persons acting on their behalf that affects transactions falling outside the Company's ordinary course of business or that has not been carried out under normal conditions.

 22.5 Guarantees

-As at 31 December 2023, the Company had commercial bank guarantees granted amounting to 23,409 euros (23,409 euros as at 31 December 2022).
+As at 31 December 2024, the Company no had commercial bank guarantees granted (23,409 euros as at 31 December 2023).

 23. Subsequent events